 This is roughly what a product subject to the rigors of the UL2079 test for fire-rated deck and floor expansion joints endures.
 Now voluntarily allow someone to show up in your house unannounced at least once a year, but as often as s/he feels like, to make sure you are always dressed exactly as you were during the exercises and that you have remained in the same physical condition you were in when you passed the test.

-UL 2079 certifications may seem like an almost everyday occurrence for EMSEAL these past 3 years.
+UL 2079 certifications may seem like an almost everyday occurrence for Sika Emseal over the years.
 Passing each test is, however, far from routine.